theRealAph/ScopeLocals/README.md

   garbage collected unless the thread exits.

-  Clearly, it would be better if sharing of data from `set()` and `get()` calls could be achieved with a clearly determined lifetime, limiting persistence of the data to a well-bounded interval during execution of the thread.
+  Clearly, it would be better if sharing of data from `set()` and `get()` calls could be achieved with a well determined lifetime, limiting persistence of the data to a well-bounded interval during execution of the thread.

-- *Inheritance* — The `ThreadLocal` persistence problem can be much worse when using large numbers of threads because`ThreadLocal`s may be inherited from parent to child thread.
+- *Expensive Inheritance* — The `ThreadLocal` persistence problem can be much worse when using large numbers of threads because`ThreadLocal`s may be inherited from parent to child thread.
 Each thread has to allocate storage for every thread local variable set in that thread.
 If a newly created child `Thread`